Shells of twisted flag varieties and the Rost invariant: Weak special correspondences

 \begin{prop} Let $G$ be a split semisimple algebraic group of inner type over a field $k$ with $\car k=0$ and $\xi\in H^1(k,G)$.
-Let $p\in\{2,3,5\}$.
-Consider a projective homogeneous $_\xi G$-variety $X$ and write with indecomposable direct summands $N_j$ of positive dimension.
+Let $p\in\{2,3\}$.
+Consider a twisted $_\xi G$-homogeneous flag variety $X$ and write with indecomposable direct summands $N_j$ of positive dimension.

-Assume that the following conditions hold: \begin{enumerate} \item All motives $N_j$ are defined over $k$ and are indecomposable over $k$. \item The variety $X$ has no zero-cycles of degree coprime to $p$. \item Let $Q(t)$ denote the Poincar\'e polynomial of the (graded by codimension) subgroup of $\Ch^*(\BX)$ generated by the rational cycles of the first shell.
+Assume that the following conditions hold: \begin{enumerate} \item For all $j$ the motives $N_j$ are defined over $k$.
+Moreover, there exist twisted flag varieties $Y_j$ over $k$ such that $N_j=\U(Y_j)$ and every cycle in $\Ch(\overline{Y_j\times X})$ which is defined over $k(Y_j)(X_{k(Y_j)})$ is defined over $k(Y_j)$. \item The variety $X$ has no zero-cycles of degree coprime to $p$. \item Let $Q(t)$ denote the Poincar\'e polynomial of the (graded by codimension) subgroup of $\Ch^*(\BX)$ generated by the rational cycles of the first shell.
 Assume for some $b$. \end{enumerate} Then $b=\frac{p^n-1}{p-1}$ for some integer $n$.

+\end{prop} \begin{proof} Since by assumption the motives $N_j$ are defined over $k$, we use for simplicity the same notation $N_j$ over $k$ and over $k(X)$.